 With this new product HELIOZ will be entering the market for community-based solutions in water treatment.
 We will focus on our existing markets in India and Africa together with our partners for implementing this in CSR and B2G projects.
 Future developments in discussion are including this technology in WASH centres in semi-rural areas in India in projects with the Minister of Water in India.

 Solar dose indicator (SDI)

 With the SDI we bring Internet-of-things to the target countries and use this digital solution for impact measurement and real-time verification.
 Furthermore, we can determine the approximate amount of CO2 saved on a daily basis and make it available to our customers.
-The SDI has the same function as the WADI basically, but with an improved connectivity to a cloud service, so we can track the use of the SDI same as the incoming UV value at a dedicated place.
+The SDI has basically the same function as the WADI, but with an improved connectivity to a cloud service, so we can track the use of the SDI as well as the incoming UV value at a dedicated place.

-We use the information to get live data from a single point to compare and improve project regions, and it helps us to understand the use of the WADI and the SODIS method, when can it be done and how often a day, and we monitor different weather conditions all over the year.
+We use the information to get live data from a single point to compare and improve project regions, and it helps us to understand the use of the WADI and the SODIS method, when can it be done and how often a day.
+We also monitor different weather conditions all over the year.